 Under the No Action Alternative, the project work described in Alternative 2 of the 2016 FEIS/EIR, SREL C1-3 SEAs and SR ERO C1 SEA is considered completed.
-This includes the estimated temporary and permanent, direct and indirect impacts to federally listed species resulting from the use of construction equipment, rock placement, levee degrade and rebuild, transportation of material, and installation of jet grout.
-The 2016 FEIS/EIR determined the project's effects on Federal Special Status Species Environmental would be less than significant with mitigation measures outlined in Section 3.5.6 of the FEIS/EIR and the project's Biological Opinions.
+This includes the estimated temporary and permanent, direct, and indirect impacts to federally listed species resulting from the use of construction equipment, coffer dam and the placement of rock placement, The 2016 FEIS/EIR determined the project's effects on Federal Special Status Species Environmental would be less than significant with mitigation measures outlined in Section 3.5.6 of the 2016 FEIS/EIR and the project's USFWS and NMFS BOS.